Topic Specific Vocabulary

 Regulate – control by means of rules and regulations.

 - Sweating allows human body to regulate its temperature.

-Risk factor – something that increases a person’s chance of developing a disease.
+Risk factor – something that increases a person’s chance of encountering a risk

 - Cigarette smoking is a risk factor for lung cancer.

 Stroke – sudden death of brain cells due to lack of oxygen.

 - Knowing the signs of stroke is the first step in preventing a stroke.

 Vegetarian – someone who does not eat meat or fish.

 - People in India usually eat vegetarian food on Tuesdays.

 Eggetarian – a vegetarian who also eats eggs and egg products